Rose Pencil Drawings

 Some plants of the rose family have regular flowers with only five petals.

-However, this drawing of an old fashioned rose was much easier because they only have 5 petals.
+This drawing of an old fashioned rose was much easier because it has only 5 petals.
 I love the simplicity of this rose.

-This was my first attempt at drawing curling petals.
+This was my first attempt at drawing curling petals and it wasn't near as hard as I had first imagined.

 I squinted to see the basic shape where the curled portion rested on the petal and that made transferring the image to paper a lot easier.